tflori/orm/docs/reference.md

 * [getStatement](#ormtestingentityfetchermockresultgetstatement) Query database and return result
 * [getTableAndAlias](#ormtestingentityfetchermockresultgettableandalias) Get the table name and alias for a class
 * [groupBy](#ormtestingentityfetchermockresultgroupby) Group By $column
+* [insert](#ormtestingentityfetchermockresultinsert) Execute an insert statement on the current table
 * [join](#ormtestingentityfetchermockresultjoin) (Inner) join $tableName with $options
 * [joinRelated](#ormtestingentityfetchermockresultjoinrelated) Join $relation
 * [leftJoin](#ormtestingentityfetchermockresultleftjoin) Left (outer) join $tableName with $options